 - Occult umbilical cord prolapse, where the cord is being pushed out with the baby simultaneously, is hard to diagnose.
-However, a Doppler ultrasound imaging is used.
+However, the Doppler ultrasound imaging is used.
 This may further delay the delivery posing a risk to the baby.
-Foetal heart rate deceleration is taking into consideration, and a C-section delivery is performed instead.
+Foetal heart rate deceleration is taken into consideration, and a C-section delivery is performed instead.
 Occult umbilical cord prolapse is also responsible for foetal bradycardia cases that appear to have no explanation.

 Risks of Cord Prolapse